Special containers (including dispensing of oral liquid antibiotics requiring reconstitution)

 Q. I have received a prescription for “3ml Amorolfine 5% medicated nail lacquer”, what should I dispense and how much will I be reimbursed?

 Amorolfine 5% medicated nail lacquer is listed in the Drug Tariff therefore payment is based on the Part VIIIA price for this product.
 As there is only one pack size currently listed in Part VIIIA and because this particular pack size is recognised as a special container, a contractor will be reimbursed at the Drug Tariff price for 5ml Amorolfine 5% medicated nail lacquer.

 There are several products available which match the generic description.
 For example Loceryl which is available in a 5ml & 2.5ml pack size, Curanail which is available in a 3ml pack, and Omicur which is available as a 2.5ml & 2 x 2.5ml pack.
-All packs are recognised by the Department of Health as special containers.
+All packs are recognised by the Department of Health and Social Care as special containers.
 Contractors should ‘supply the special container or containers nearest to that ordered’.
 Therefore even though the contractor will be reimbursed for dispensing the 5ml pack on this occasion (as per Drug Tariff rules), the contractor should supply the 3ml pack as requested, since this is nearest to that ordered.
 To prevent any allegation of fraud, PSNC recommends that the prescription is clearly endorsed with the dispensed pack size.

 Q. I have received an FP10 prescription for Oilatum Junior bath additive 500ml, which has been discontinued by the manufacturer.
 Can I dispense the 600ml pack size instead and be paid for it?